-Zahrah Aullybocus is a Consultant Solicitor with Setfords Solicitors, and acts for purchasers and sellers of shared ownership leases.
+Zahrah Aullybocus is a Property Partner with Nexa (and Shared Ownership Resources sponsor).
+She acts for purchasers and sellers of shared ownership leases.
 In this feature she addresses a shared ownership inheritance question which is likely to be on the minds of many shared owners who are also parents.

 “Please can you help!
 I have a short lease: 74 years / 50% shared ownership.
 It would cost £25,000 to extend it.
 I am a retired nurse, and not planning to sell.
 Would my children be able to sell my home when I am gone? “